Since launching in 2009, Astrill VPN has been known for providing complete security along with a diverse array of support across almost all devices.

 - Cisco IPSec

-A cursory search shows Astrill has no news of having issues in countries that have heavy monitoring practices, this is a great sign that Astrill values their user’s security.
+A cursory search shows Astrill has no news of having issues in countries that have heavy monitoring practices.
+In addition, they are expanding their services by adding different protocols.
+This is a great sign that Astrill values their user’s security.

 Kill Switch: Automatic protection engaged